 All resin manufacturers use the heat process in one or the other way.
 Direct heating by sunlight is usually not used because it is virtually unsustainable for larger manufacturing quantities, where consistent quality and processing time are essential.
 Regardless, of which method is used genuine mineral pitch if prepared properly always shows outstanding efficacy.

-The drawback of traditional manufacturing methods is that it is almost impossible to consistently manufacture high quality Shilajit-Mumie and guarantee the highest level of safety thereof.
-It has to do with the facts, that the substance if abnormally overheated will lose a substantial part of its native potency and use of questionable water sources and manufacturing utensils can diminish quality of the resin.
+The drawback of traditional manufacturing methods is that it is almost impossible to consistently manufacture high-quality Shilajit-Mumie and guarantee the highest level of safety thereof.
+It has to do with the facts, that the substance if abnormally overheated will lose a substantial part of its native potency and the use of questionable water sources and manufacturing utensils can diminish the quality of the resin.

-On the safety side traditional shilajit manufacturers never bothered with GMP (Good Manufacturing Practices) and never developed manufacturing methods, which would consistently result in a production of the high potency and premium quality resin suited for human consumption.
-Nevertheless, we have to stress that there are about three companies in the world who use traditional manufacturing and create mineral pitch of excellent quality.
-To such traditional manufacturers making high quality resin is more art than science.
+On the safety side, traditional shilajit manufacturers never bothered with GMP (Good Manufacturing Practices) and never developed manufacturing methods, which would consistently result in a production of the high potency and premium quality resin suited for human consumption.
+Nevertheless, we have to stress that there are about three companies in the world who use traditional manufacturing and create the mineral pitch of excellent quality.
+To such traditional manufacturers making high-quality resin is more art than science.

-Pürblack is different, because it creates the Live Resin, which is a result of both art and science combination.
+Pürblack shilajit is different because it creates Live Resin, which is a result of both art and science combination.
 The company uses unique manufacturing protocols based on the patent application filed with USPTO (United States Patent and Trademark Office) in 2012.

-Pürblack is considered to be the third generation of mineral pitch.
-Traditionally manufactured resins are considered to be the first generation, commercially mass manufactured resins are considered to be the second.
+Pürblack shilajit is considered to be the third generation of mineral pitch.
+Traditionally manufactured resins are considered to be the first generation, commercially mass-manufactured resins are considered to be the second.
 The difference between the third-generation mineral pitch is that it is the closest to the “natural” state of the resin in nature.
 The third-generation Resin is made with a low-temperature, high purity refining process, which permits to retain the broad range of naturally occurring constituents, which are often lost or destroyed with first and second generations.
-For detailed description of how Pürblack is made you can review our Patent application featured on www.purblack.com
+For a detailed description of how Pürblack is made you can review our Patent application featured on purblack.com.

 Adaptive Energy-Pürblack.
 Copyright 2014.
 All rights reserved.